-- School management team should ensure that the school's asthma policy is read and understood by all members of staff including teachers, teaching assistants, support staff and catering staff. - The school asthma policy will be shared and available to parents on the school website - Teachers should check this register at the start of every school year and ensure all staff working with the pupil are aware of their medical condition.
-They should also ensure medication and record books are stored safely and accessibly within their classroom. - Ensure all staff access training and refresh this each year. - Be aware of the potential triggers, signs and symptoms of asthma and know what to do in an emergency. - Teachers, support staff and welfare must know which pupils have asthma and be familiar with the content of their individual health plan. - All pupils must have easy access to their emergency medicines/inhalers. - Inform parents if a child uses their inhaler after an exacerbation. - Encourage parents to seek a clinical review if a child regularly uses their inhaler at school.
-If used three times in school (unplanned) an email can be sent to the school nurse to make them aware. - Maintain effective communication with parents including informing them if their child has been unwell at school. - Ensure Inhalers and spacers are washed and checked regularly according to instructions (support staff can be asked to do this); care should be taken not to muddle the components as this could pose a risk to any allergic child.
-If the inhaler and spacer have not been used and have been stored correctly in their own sealed packaging, there is no need for them to be washed. - Ensure pupils have their medication with them if out of school e.g. church, trips etc and also during PE lessons. - Be aware that asthma can affect a pupil's learning and provide extra help when needed - Be aware of children with asthma who may need extra social support. - Liaise with parents, the pupil's healthcare professionals, special educational needs cocoordinator and welfare officers if a child is falling behind with their work because of their condition. - Use opportunities such as Personal Social Health & Economic (PSHE) education to raise pupil awareness about asthma. - Understand asthma and the impact it can have on pupils (pupils should not be forced to take part in an activity if they feel unwell).
-If school identify a pattern or are concerned about an individual pupil, they will inform their parent/guardian and make the school nurses aware. - Ensure pupils with asthma are not excluded from activities in which they wish to take part. - School management review the asthma policy annually and conduct an annual review of the safe management of asthma in the school. - Ensure that pupils with asthma don't use materials or, where possible, do not come into contact with any materials that may trigger asthma symptoms such as perfumes, dust, moulds, smoke, air fresheners etc
+- School management team should ensure that the school's asthma policy is read and understood by all members of staff including teachers, teaching assistants, support staff and catering staff. - The school asthma policy will be shared and available to parents on the school website - Be aware of the potential triggers, signs and symptoms of asthma and know what to do in an emergency.

+- Know which students have asthma and be familiar with the content of their individual health plan. - Allow all students to have immediate access to their emergency medicines. - Inform parents if a child uses their inhaler after an exacerbation. - Encourage parents to seek a clinical review if a child regularly uses their inhaler at school. - Maintain effective communication with parents including informing them if their child has been unwell at school. - Ensure students who carry their medicines with them, have them when they go on a school trip or out of the classroom. - Be aware that asthma can affect a student's learning and provide extra help when needed. - Be aware of children with asthma who may need extra social support. - Liaise with parents, the student's healthcare professionals, special educational needs co-coordinator and welfare officers if a child is falling behind with their work because of their condition. - Use opportunities such as Personal Social Health & Economic (PSHE) education to raise pupil awareness about asthma. - Understand asthma and the impact it can have on students (students should not be forced to take part in an activity if they feel unwell).
+If school identify a pattern or are concerned about an individual student, they will inform their parent/guardian and make the school nurses aware. - Ensure students with asthma are not excluded from activities in which they wish to take part. - Ensure secondary school students have the appropriate medication with them during activity or exercise and are allowed to use them when needed. - School management review the asthma policy annually and conduct an annual review of the safe management of asthma in the school. - Ensure that students with asthma don't use materials or, where possible, do not come into contact with any materials that may trigger asthma symptoms such as perfumes, dust, moulds, smoke, air fresheners etc